Emi275/WHSTechNotes/journal.md

 Zumi Cars
 # November 18, 2024
 precision agriculture with sensors and drones allows farmers to optimize water usage and harvest yields, while online grocery delivery platforms enable convenient access to a wide variety of food items at competitive prices, even in remote areas.
+# December 2, 2024
+The massive access to knowledge around the world excites me the most.
+It is like having a library card or membership for all the greatest libraries and museums, From maturing of advanced technologies such as Web3 and quantum, to managing flexible grids and on-demand manufacturing, here are their predictions, Ethical considerations: With technological advancements, it's crucial to prioritize ethical considerations in the development and deployment of technology.
+This involves ensuring privacy protection, data security and transparency in how technology operates.
+# December 9, 2024
+Brain rot is a condition of mental fogginess, lethargy, reduced attention span, and cognitive decline that results from an overabundance of screen time.
+One brain rot behavior is doomscrolling, which involves long periods of searching for negative and distressing news online, For adults, combating brain rot means striking a balance between digital consumption and activities that challenge the mind.
+Engaging in mentally stimulating games, solving puzzles, and even having deep, meaningful conversations can help preserve cognitive health.